mino0123/salesforce-vrt-boilerplate/README.md

-# salesforce-wdio
+# salesforce-vrt-boilerplate
-Boilerplate testing pages in Salesforce with WebdriverIO
+Boilerplate virual regression testing for Salesforce with WebdriverIO